bmingles/deephaven-nodejs-experiments/README.md

 npx tsx src/repl.cts
 ```

-2. Private / public key gen + auth
+3. Private / public key gen + auth

 ```sh
 npx tsx src/keygen.mts
 ```

-Examples can also be run by opening the file and `f5` to run `tsx` launch config.
+> Examples can also be run by opening the file and `f5` to run `tsx` launch config.

+### Auto Complete

+If you want to enable auto complete of a list of DHE servers, create a `tabAutocomplete.txt` in the root of the repo containing 1 server url per line.